 Another disadvantage to a savings account is its APY is variable, so it could go up or down.
 Savings accounts with an introductory rate are an exception to this.
 After that introductory period ends, the bank tends to lower the APY to its standard rate, however.
 A good practice is to check and see what the bank’s standard or ongoing APY is before signing up for a savings account just because it has a high introductory rate.

 How the Fed impacts online savings account rates

 Savings account yields closely follow the federal funds rate, which is the interest rate banks charge each other for overnight loans.
-So, When you hear that the Federal Reserve has either lowered rates, kept them the same or raised them, that means the Fed changed the federal funds rate.
+So, when you hear that the Federal Reserve has lowered rates, kept them the same or raised them, that means the Fed changed the federal funds rate.
 Changes to the federal funds rate usually affect savings yields.

 Savings rates have been on the decline since the summer of 2019.
 The Fed cut rates three times in 2019, and then made two emergency rate cuts in March 2020 to try and bolster the economy due to the coronavirus.
-These reductions sent the federal funds rate down to a range of zero to 0.25 percent, prompting banks to lower APYs on savings accounts.
+These reductions sent the federal funds rate down to a range of zero to 0.25 percent, prompting banks to lower the APYs on savings accounts.

 National average interest rates

 The national average interest rate for savings accounts is currently 0.06 percent.
 While it’s good to know the national average, you can easily earn more than this national average.
 Shop around for savings accounts that offer low or no minimum balance requirements and a more competitive APY.